 - Receiving invitation to register the taxpayer administrator account used to manage digital profile of the taxpayer.

-- Inviting other representatives and registering one or more ERP systems of taxpayer that will be accessing the e-Invoicing APIs.
+- Inviting other representatives and registering one or more ERP and POS systems of taxpayer that will be accessing the eInvoicing & eReceipt APIs.

-- Getting API access credentials that need to be configured in ERP system and used during the login process.
+- Getting API access credentials that need to be configured in ERP and POS system and used during the login process.

-- Getting eSeal X.509 certificate that needs to be configured in ERP system that is submitting digitally signed documents.
+- Getting eSeal X.509 certificate that needs to be configured in ERP and POS system that is submitting digitally signed documents.

 The interactions shown with blue markers are everyday interactions of integration working.
 Steps include: